Scholarship essay - Free Essay Writing Tips at BestEssayTips.com

 (3) Evidence is appropriate when it has the right length (not too long or too short given the amount of weight that it carries), the right tone (objective, combative, or whatever is necessary for you to illustrate or develop the point), the right source (a trustworthy rather than a suspect source), and the right form (in some places it makes sense to quote a speech or lines of a poem, but in other places only written prose will do).

 Although the evidence in the body of your essay often will come from sources that you quote and statistics that you cite, some evidence may take other forms.
 Winning essays often rely on a wide variety of relevant and appropriate evidence.
 For example, sometimes the outcome of a minor line of argument becomes a piece of evidence, that is, one of the premises of your major line of argument.
 Sometimes your own observations are the most important evidence, such as in essays that describe your own experience or achievements (including many admission essays as well as reports on your own scientific experiments).
-And sometimes your evidence is so obvious or commonplace that it need not be cited, although it might be essential to your argument, such as the idea that Einstein revolutionized Newtonian physics with his theory of relativity.
+And sometimes your evidence is common knowledge and it does not need to be cited, although it might be essential to your argument, such as the idea that Einstein revolutionized Newtonian physics with his theory of relativity.

 In other words, a strong scholarship essay does not need to make the conclusion do the double duty of providing additional content and providing an ending statement at the same time, which is characteristic of a very short essay.
 Yet the conclusion of a scholarship essay should do more than simply sum up what has been presented so far.
 Likewise, a strong scholarship essay seldom needs a long concluding section.
 Most of the points to score have already been scored by the time the conclusion begins.
 Instead, consider the conclusion as your opportunity to move your readers from the plateau of your argument to the best place they should visit next.
 Remember the metaphor of taking your reader on a trip: from the plateau, you and your reader are best positioned to see the overall landscape and to make a decision about the next step.